JuliaRobotics/Caesar.jl/docs/src/examples/interm_fixedlag_hexagonal.md

 ## Introduction

 Fixed-lag solving is enabled when creating the factor-graph.
-Users provide a window - the quasi fixed-lag constant (QFL) - which defines how many of the most-recent variables should be calculated.
-Any other variables are 'frozen'.
+Users provide a window---the quasi fixed-lag constant (QFL)---which defines how many of the most-recent variables should be calculated.
+Any other variables are 'frozen.'
 The objective of this example is to explore providing a near-constant solve time for ever-growing graphs by only recalculating the most recent portion.

 ## Example Overview

 In the example, the basic Hexagonal 2D is grown to solve 200 variables.
-The original example is remains the same, i.e. a vehicle is driving around in a hexagon and seeing the same bearing+range landmark as it crosses the starting point.
+The original example remains the same, i.e., a vehicle is driving around in a hexagon and seeing the same bearing+range landmark as it crosses the starting point.
 At every 20th variable, a solve is invoked.
 Rather than use `batchSolve()`, the solve is performed in parts (construction of Bayes tree, solving the graph) to get performance statistics as the graph grows.

 ```julia
 numVariables = 200